 Adverse weather conditions like rain or coastal fog, make it hard to judge the speed and distance of oncoming traffic.
 Reaction time and stopping distances are also affected.

 The only entrance to the Community Hospital of Monterey (CHOMP) is on Holman Highway, 1/2-mile east of Skyline Forest.
-Access to the hospital is slowed considerably by the heavy traffic for people trying to turn left from Skyline Forest Drive onto the Highway.
+Access to the hospital is slowed considerably by the heavy traffic for people trying to turn left from Skyline Forest Drive.
 This adds time to the trip which is critical for victims of stroke, accidents or other emergencies.

 In a cul-de-sac of only eight homes in Skyline Forest, two families have been involved in serious accidents trying to make a left-hand turn at this intersection.
 Their cars were totaled and the jaws of life were required in one case.